Azubi-Africa/Career_Accelerator_P5-NLP/zindi_challenge/readme.md

 ## Instructions
 1. Solve this challenge by applying your DS knowledge to finetune a pretrain Hugging Face model.
 [Read more](https://medium.com/mlearning-ai/fine-tuning-bert-for-tweets-classification-ft-hugging-face-8afebadd5dbf)
 1. Create a Gradio app based on your trained model.
 [Read more](https://huggingface.co/course/chapter9/1)
-1. Upload your Hugging Face model (and pipeline), and Deploy your Gradio app on the ugging Face platform.
+1. Upload your Hugging Face model (and pipeline), and Deploy your Gradio app on the HuggingFace platform.
 [Read more](https://huggingface.co/docs/hub/models-uploading)
 1. Dockerize your Gradio app to get it ready to be deployed to any cloud hub.
 [Watch this](https://www.youtube.com/watch?v=f6zJwK-pCJo)

+## Rubrics

+Machine Learning:

+-   **Excellent:** Have at least one a finetuned models well performs, hosted on HuggingFace platform.

+-   **Good:** Have one finetuned model that well performs.

+-   **Fair:** Have one finetuned model.

+Gradio:

+-   **Excellent:** Have an that works correctly with a nice and personalized interface, deployed on the HuggingFace platform.

+-   **Good:** Have an app that launches, makes prediction and shows result.

+-   **Fair:** Have an app that launches but having bugs regarding prediction or interface.

 ## Challenge Description
 This challenge was designed specifically as a #ZindiWeekendz hackathon (To Vaccinate or Not to Vaccinate: It’s not a Question).
 We are re-opening the hackathon as a Knowledge Challenge, to allow the Zindi community to learn and test their skills.
 To help you all out, we’ve created a new Tutorials tab with helpful resources from the community.
 We encourage Zindians to share their code on the discussion board so that everyone in our community can learn from and support one another.